 Then I watched him fall.

-The Smog has been living inside me for three years now, clawing at my dark matter and invading every creative nook and cranny with pictures, plot-lines and possibilities… slowly wrapping its black-green tendrils around my every waking moment.
-I need to exorcise this demon now, cause at the moment of writing this I am half man, half smog…
+The Smog has been living inside me for some time now, clawing at my dark, grey matter and invading every creative nook and cranny with pictures, plot-lines and its infinite possibilities… slowly wrapping its black-green tendrils around my every waking moment.
+I need to exorcise this demon immediately, as at the time of writing I am half man, half smog…

 Dare you look inside the Smog?